There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 1. Where is the North and South Pole: 4 types of poles

-In fact, there are 4 types of the North Pole in terms of science:
+There are actually 4 types of North Pole from a scientific point of view:

-north magnetic pole- point on earth's surface at which magnetic compasses are directed
+North magnetic pole– point on earth's surface, towards which magnetic compasses are directed

-North geomagnetic pole- linked to the earth's magnetic axis
+North geomagnetic pole– connected to the Earth’s magnetic axis

-North Pole of Inaccessibility- the northernmost point in the Arctic Ocean and the farthest from the earth on all sides
+North Pole of Inaccessibility– the northernmost point in the Arctic Ocean and the farthest from land on all sides

-4 types of South Pole were also established:
+There were also 4 types of South Pole:

-south magnetic pole point on the earth's surface where the earth's magnetic field is directed upward
+South magnetic pole- a point on the earth's surface at which the earth's magnetic field is directed upward

-South geomagnetic pole- linked to Earth's magnetic axis in the southern hemisphere
+South geomagnetic pole- connected to the Earth's magnetic axis in the southern hemisphere

-South Pole of Inaccessibility- a point in Antarctica, the most distant from the coast of the Southern Ocean.
+South Pole of Inaccessibility- the point in Antarctica that is farthest from the coast of the Southern Ocean.

-In addition, there ceremonial south pole– area designated for photography at Amundsen-Scott station.
+In addition there is ceremonial south pole– area designated for photography at Amundsen-Scott Station.
 It is located a few meters from the geographic south pole, but since the ice sheet is constantly moving, the mark shifts every year by 10 meters.

 2. Geographic North and South Pole: ocean versus continent